The Certification Process

 - The first is to provide producers and marketers with a standardized method of grading their 100% California olive oil as extra virgin.

-- The second is to provide consumers with assurance that the oil they purchase is in fact extra virgin.
+- The second is to provide consumers and retailers with assurance that the oil they purchase is in fact extra virgin.

 - The third is to provide producers and marketers who meet the certification standard with a means of distinguishing their products in the marketplace.